Don’t be that person who throws away their monthly bills without reading them.

 Mystery Charges On Monthly Bills

-It wasn’t our monthly bill that we found the billing error on, it was for my mother-in-law.
+We found the billing error on it; it was for my mother-in-law.

-Since we handle her monthly bills as she is unable to it’s our job to make sure they are accurate.
+Since we handle her monthly bills as she can, it’s our job to make sure they are accurate.

-Both Mrs. CBB and I were not sure why they were charging her this fee since the rental equipment was returned.
+Both Mrs. CBB and I were not sure why they charged her this fee since the rental equipment was returned.

-Our tracking of the package also showed that it was received by the sender.
+Our tracking of the package also showed that the sender received it.

 So, why was she still charged an extra $100 that was debited from her bank account?

-We had no clue so we made a phone call because for many people $100 is a big amount of money to have debited for nothing.
+We had no clue, so we made a phone call because, for many people, $100 is a significant amount of money to have debited for nothing.

 How To Properly Handle A Billing Error